yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

           self::$container = $container;
       }

-      public function get($id)
+      public function get($id, $invalidBehavior = ContainerInterface::EXCEPTION_ON_INVALID_REFERENCE)
       {
           if (!self::$container instanceof ContainerInterface) {
               throw new \LogicException('Container not initialized!');
           }

-          return self::$container->get($id);
+          return self::$container->get($id, $invalidBehavior);
       }
 }
 ```
 Simply call `Container::init()` in the `FallbackController` to make sure your wrapper works in your old code.
 In your old code you can get services using `Container::get('doctrine.orm.entity_manager')`.

-And that is it, a simple way to gradually migrate to Symfony.
+And that's it, a simple way to gradually migrate to Symfony.
 If you are migrating from Symfony1 to Symfony, you might be interested in [hostnet/hnDependencyInjectionPlugin][hn-dep-plugin].
-This uses the same method I described but with a bit more features which will help speed up the migration.
+This uses the same method I described but has a bit more features.

 [controller-as-a-service]: http://symfony.com/doc/current/cookbook/controller/service.html
 [symfony-slash-url]: http://symfony.com/doc/current/cookbook/routing/slash_in_parameter.html